METALS-Copper sags to 3-month low, China worries weigh

 Barratt said.

-Copper was up nearly 15 percent this year when it hit a high
+Copper was up as much as 15 percent this year when it hit a

 demand and tight global supplies.